twicecircled/Android-Sprite-Batcher/README.md

 Get a copy of the repo by either:

-- Forking/cloning (all you GitHub officianados will already know how to do this!)
+- Forking/cloning (all you GitHub afficianados will already know how to do this!)
 - Downloading directly as a .zip file using the button near the top of the screen

 **Adding SpriteBatcher to your project**